 Department of Aerospace Studies

 The United States Air Force Reserve Officer Training Corps (AFROTC) is a nationwide program that allows students to pursue commissions (become officers) in the United States Air Force (USAF) while simultaneously attending college.
 The program consists of three-year, four-year, or five-year academic programs depending on the student's major.
-The program is broken into two distinct segments, the General Military Corps (GMC) and the Professional Officer Corps (POC), both of which are taken on-campus.
-In addition, prior to admission into the POC, AFROTC students must complete a four-week field training encampment off-campus.
+The program is broken into two distinct segments; the General Military Corps (GMC) and the Professional Officer Corps (POC), both of which are taken on-campus.
+In addition, prior to admission into the POC, AFROTC cadets must complete a two to three-week field training encampment off-campus.

 AFROTC classes are held on college campuses in the United States and Puerto Rico, and students register through normal course registration processes.
-AFROTC consists of Aerospace Studies classes (Foundations of the USAF, Evolution of USAF and Space Power, Air Force Leadership Studies, and National Security Affairs/Preparation for Active Duty), and a corresponding Leadership Laboratory for each year whereby students apply leadership skills, demonstrate command and effective communication, develop physical fitness, and practice military customs and courtesies.
-College students enrolled in the AFROTC program are known as "cadets."
-Cadets who successfully complete both AFROTC training and college degree requirements will graduate and simultaneously commission as Second Lieutenants in the Active Duty Air Force.
+AFROTC consists of Aersospace Studies classes (Heritage and Values of the United States Air Force, Team and Leadership Fundamentals, Leading People and Effective Communication, and National Security Affairs/Preparation for Active Duty), and a corresponding Leadership Laboratory for each year whereby students apply leadership skills, demonstrate command and effective communication, develop physical fitness, and practice military customs and courtesies.
+College students enrolled in the AFROTC program are known as “cadets.”
+Cadets who successfully complete both AFROTC training and college requirements will graduate and simultaneously commission as Second Lieutenants in the active duty Air Force.

 The AFROTC program offers to qualified high school applicants the opportunity to compete for a 4-year scholarship.
 The application may be submitted online from May 1st of the student’s junior year through December 1st of his/her senior year of high school.
 Visit www.afrotc.com for more information and the application for the High School Scholarship program.

 In-College Scholarships are awarded on a competitive basis for 2 to 3.5 years.
-Applicants competing for In-College Scholarships must be enrolled as a cadet and nominated by a member of the detachment cadre (instructors).
+Applicants competing for In-College Scholarships must be enrolled as a cadet and nominated by a member of the detachment cadre (professor, associate, or assistant professors).
 Enrollment in AFROTC courses alone does not constitute grounds for scholarship consideration.